November 10, 2023

-Nowhere in the world will you find a Windmills complex like the one at Kinderdijk (Dutch for ‘Children Dike’).
-It is a village in the South Holland province of the Netherlands, known for its iconic 18th-century Kinderdijk windmills, built around 1740.
+Nowhere in the world will you find a windmills complex like the one at Kinderdijk (Dutch for ‘Children Dike’).
+It is a village near Rotterdam in the South Holland province of the Netherlands, known for its iconic 18th-century windmills, built around 1740.
 Nineteen charming windmills and three pumping stations stand here as part of a larger water management system that prevented floods in the past.

 Why Kinderdijk Windmills are a must-see

-Kinderdijk on the UNESCO World Heritage List
+Why is Kinderdijk on the UNESCO World Heritage List?

 This is where to see Dutch windmills, besides Kinderdijk